itstrangvu/trangs/content/blog/essence-of-self-care.md

 ---
-title: Essence of self-care
+title: "Essence of self-care"
-description: This is a post on My Blog about agile frameworks.
-date: 2023-11-17
+date: "2024-06-11"
 tags:
-  - selfcare
+- health
 ---

-**Being active in nature**
+Being active in nature

 - Listening to birds singing